tcorrea/web-developer-introduction/git/README.md

 ```
 $ git add [directory]
 ```
-Stage all changes in *directory* fot the next commit.
+Stage all changes in *directory* for the next commit.

 More about [git add](https://git-scm.com/docs/git-add)

 ## git commit
-`git commit` will save all stage changes, alogn with a brief description from the user, in a "commit" to local repository.
+`git commit` will save all stage changes, along with a brief description from the user, in a "commit" to local repository.

 ```
 $ git commit -m "commit message"